How do we Process Life?

 - We experience a sickness

-Thinking– The Bible Teaches that we ‘think’ something about that event whether we are aware of it or not.
-We are thinking and talking to ourselves about what happened all the time at an incredible rate throughout each day:
+Thinking– The Bible teaches that we ‘think’ something about each event whether we are aware of it or not.
+We are thinking and talking to ourselves about what happens to us all the time at an incredible rate throughout each day:

 - This is not fair